AdobeDocs/experience-manager-cloud-service.en/help/operations/removal-generic-lucene-index.md

 /jcr:root/content/mysite//element(*, nt:base)[jcr:contains(., 'search term')]
 ```

-Action Required : These queries can be modified to use an appropriate nodetype - for example, to return results matching pages (or any of the 'aggregates' beneath the cq:Page node) the query could become:
+**Customer Action Required :** These queries can be modified to use an appropriate nodetype - for example, to return results matching pages (or any of the 'aggregates' beneath the cq:Page node) the query could become:

 ```
 /jcr:root/content/mysite//element(*, cq:Page)[jcr:contains(., 'search term')]